Boston United: Club Profile

 Players For Us... and Them

-In just under a mile with a McDonalds and Esso on your left as you approach a roundabout, take the first exit onto Crowland Road.
+In under a mile with a McDonalds and Esso on your left as you come to a roundabout, take the first exit onto Crowland Road.
 Keep going straight for about four miles in total.
-You’ll come to a roundabout, at which point take the third exit for the A16.
+You’ll come to another roundabout, at which point take the third exit for the A16.
 Stay on the A16 for around seven miles.

-As the road bends around to the left, you'll have a right turn onto Mill Drove North.
-Go up here for about two miles, before turning left onto Weston Hills Road (B1165).
+As the road bends around to the left, turn right onto Mill Drove North.
+Go up here for two miles, before turning left onto Weston Hills Road (B1165).
 In under a mile on the outskirts of Spalding, take the third exit at the roundabout to rejoin the A16 north.

-You'll be staying on the A16 all the way to Boston now; crossing the River Witham and snaking around to the right and then left.
-Turn right onto Main Ridge East, then right again onto York Street.
+Stay on the A16 all the way to Boston now; crossing the River Witham and snaking round to the right and then left.
+Turn right onto Main Ridge East, then right onto York Street.
 It’s then another right onto Spayne Road.

 Services to: GRANTHAM (for STEVENAGE)

-The walk from the town's station is around a mile and can be done in under 20 minutes.
-Go east from the station on Station Road, turning left onto Tower Street and following it around to the right.
+The walk from the station is around a mile and can be done in under 20 minutes.
+Go east from the station on Station Road; turning left onto Tower Street and following it round to the right.
 This brings you out onto the riverside.
 Turn right and follow the path to the first bridge you come to.

 Go across the river here and turn right onto Church Street.
 Keep following the river down towards the Guildhall.
-You'll be turning left onto John Adams Way at the end of this stretch.
-Follow the road around to the left and then take a right into Spayne Road.
+Next, turn left onto John Adams Way at the end of this stretch.
+The next step is to follow the road around to the left and take a right into Spayne Road.